-Agios Prokopios is a traditional village on a hill in central Corfu, at a height of 440 metres, just a few kms off Corfu town and the airport.
-It consists of approximately 400 permanent residents and a history of at least 700 years .
-The village was renamed lately as for centuries it was known as Psoraroi or Psorarou.
+Agios Prokopios is a traditional village located on a hill in Central Corfu, at a height of 440 metres, 10km from Corfu town and 8km from the airport.
+It has a population of approximately 900 residents and its local history dates around 700 years .
+The village was renamed recently as for centuries it was known as Psoraroi or Psorarou.
 The old Venetian fortress of Corfu is featured in the background views of the village

-The point of interest in Agios Prokopios is an olive tree at the south-eastern part of the hill in the village, which is probably the oldest and the biggest olive tree on the island with a 19 mtrs trunk.
+The point of interest in Agios Prokopios is an ancient withered olive tree located on the south-eastern side of the village, it is known to be probably the oldest and the biggest olive tree on the island with a 19-metre trunk.